|

 knots instead.
 Business is based upon

-seem to have forgotten about this, we tend to think we can absorb new
+have forgotten about this, we tend to think we can absorb new explicit

-answer is paradoxical; it is the old explicit knowledge that we know and
+paradoxical; it is the old explicit knowledge that we know and believe that

-ideas.
 History is full of such stuff.
-Let’s
+Let’s put it

 “know-why” through explicit means, and this allows us to order and classify